LennoxLiu/Software-practical-UM-Bridge-on-HPC/README.md

 ## File descriptions

 - `LoadBalancer.hpp`

   The main header file that implement the LoadBalancer server as a C++ class `LoadBalancer`.
 To use this project, you need to include this file in your program.

 - `LoadBalancer.slurm`

   A slurm configuration file, which is used to start a LoadBalancer server in a computing node

 - `regular-server.slurm`

   A slurm configuration file, which is used to start a slurm job running a rugular server in a computing node

 - `host-LoadBalancer.cpp`

-An example about how to use the class LoadBalancer.
+  An example about how to use the class LoadBalancer

 ## How to start a LoadBalancer server